Thermalization and non-monotonic entanglement growth in an exactly solvable model: Conclusions

 In this paper, we have examined free fermionic mass quench.
 We find that the ground state quench equilibrates but not to a thermal ensemble.
 Starting from specially prepared squeezed states, we get CC and gCC states with fermionic bilinear $W_{2n}$ charges.
 Calculation of correlators in CC and gCC states explicitly shows thermalization to thermal emsemble and GGE respectively.

 For CC state, we calculate EE growth exactly.
 The EE growth is strictly monotonically increasing.
-For gCC state with a particular charge, we find dynamical phase transition in which the EE growth is monotonic upto a critical value of the effective chemical potential.
-In the pure state, the effective chemical potential is the coupling constant of the current corresponding to the charge.
-Above the critical value, the EE growth is non-monotonic.
+For gCC state with a particular charge, we find non-monotonic growth of entanglement entropy and subsequent thermalization.
+This happens when the chemical potential is greater than a sharp critical value.
+We argue that the non-monotonic growth is due to to increase in long range correlation and decrease in short range correlation at early times.
+So, we expect that the more familiar bilinear $W_{2n}$ charges of free fermionic theory could also give rise to non-monotonic growth of entanglement entropy because of the higher derivatives involved which would give rise to longer range correlation at early times.
 It would be interesting to reproduce our result in large $c$ holographic CFTs and examine what it would mean for Black hole physics.